-THE mysterious humming noise heard around the world is dads attempting to replicate popular music, scientists have claimed.
+THE mysterious humming noise heard around the world is dads attempting to replicate popular music.

 Prolonged exposure to ‘the hum’ can cause dizziness and nausea, which researchers believe is caused by dads’ inability to hold a tune.